AugmenTab/mythic/README.md

   * Ranged Weapons - Other
   * Ranged Weapons - UNSC

+### System API

+There is a minimal API exposed to facilitate some macros.
+It's worth nothing that a lot of the functions in this API were not originally designed to be exposed, and as such, HTML elements frequently appear as arguments to these functions.
+The documentation below will help describe how to spoof these elements for use in your own personal macros.

+[Chat](docs/chat.md): A module for generating and posting select chat messages.
+[Common](docs/common.md): A module of commonly-used helper functions.
+[Dice](docs/dice.md): A module for rolling attacks, tests, and otherwise handling dice.

+**Note:** As support for Mythic for Foundry winds down, it is unlikely that this API will see a large number of additions.
+If something can be done without significant refactoring, I will make an attempt to do so at the community's request.
+The upcoming 100DOS implementation that is poised to replace Mythic for Foundry will have a more thoughfully designed and feature-complete API.

 ## Legal

 The software component of this system is distributed under the GNUv3 license.